SyrkavanKuppenveld/progressierups/README.md

 - seaborn (0.10.1)

 ### Usage
-Running:

-`python main.py`

-will start an interactive interface.
+Running `python main.py` will start an interactive interface.
 It will ask you which:
 - chip
 - netlist
 - algorithm